Welding Robots: Types, Advantages, and Limitations

 Gas tungsten arc welding (GTAW) robots are used when welding thin parts or wanting aesthetic and precise welds.

-In Robotic GTAW, variables such as torch movement, shielding-gas pre flow, pulse frequency, etc., are automatically controlled.
+In Robotic GTAW/TIG, variables such as torch movement, shielding-gas pre flow, pulse frequency, etc., are automatically controlled.
 Arc length can also be automatically maintained with automatic voltage control.
 Intelligent GTAW robotic welding systems have cameras that help with joint location tracking and error detection.
 In this type of system, the operator calibrates the camera and teaches the robot the weld path.
 The robot then takes a picture before the arc is established and compares this image to the reference image.
 This type of system is ideal for welding thin materials where the placement of the arc plays an important factor.

 Robot Laser Welding